SentenceSense/docs/008-design-2.md

   a.
 List of all parts

-    i.
-Under each part, there are chapters.
+  + Under each part, there are chapters.

-    ii.
-Under each chapter, there are sections.
+  + Under each chapter, there are sections.

 4. Under the whole list, admin can click “New Part”.